Conscription in Finland: Criticism

 A citizen's initiative on abolition of conscription in Finland started collecting names on 2 September 2013.
 The initiative proposed that men who refuse service should no longer be sentenced to prison.

-According to the initiative conscription is an expensive, sexist, and out-dated solution for combating any realistic threat scenarios of today.
+According to the initiative, conscription is an expensive, sexist, and out-dated solution for combating any realistic threat scenarios of today.

 However, the initiative gained little public support and failed to reach the hurdle of 50,000 signatories needed for bringing the initiative to parliamentary process.
 The military is a strong part of Finnish society and culture.
 Before the 1990s, national service was regarded as a rite of passage for young men.
 This was especially true for the rural Finnish population.
 Often, before the 1990s, a lot of private companies were hesitant to hire 20-year-olds if they had neither military service nor education to show for what they were doing during the previous two years.

-According to Yle, the Finnish Army has joined a battle on mandatory military service.
-Numerous pro-conscription letters and columns by officers and regional army heads were published in the summer of 2013 praising the benefits of military service, although political activism is not one of the army's official tasks.
+According to Yle, the Finnish Army has joined the debate on mandatory military service.
+Numerous pro-conscription letters and columns by officers and regional army heads were published in the summer of 2013 praising the benefits of military service.

 The Defence Forces has been accused of providing misleading information on the economical effects of conscription.
 The commanders of the Defence Forces have repeatedly claimed that conscription is a cost-effective method to defend the country.
 Professor of Economics Roope Uusitalo says that the claim is not supported by economic research.
 Professor of Economics Panu Poutvaara has stated that an all-volunteer army would produce a stronger army using fewer resources.